Stretchable electronics: Medicine

-Tactile Sensing
+Tactile sensing

-Rigid electronics doesn't typically conform well to soft, biological organisms and tissue.
+Rigid electronics does not typically conform well to soft, biological organisms and tissue.
 Since stretchable electronics is not limited by this, some researchers try to implement it as sensors for touch, or tactile sensing.
 One way of achieving this is to make an array of conductive OFET (Organic Field Effect Transistors) forming a network that can detect local changes in capacitance, which gives the user information about where the contact occurred.
 This could have potential use in robotics and virtual reality applications.